ray-project/ray/docker/retag-lambda/README.md

 zip retag-lambda.zip *
 ```

-3. Upload zip file to update the code.
+3. Head to the AWS Management console & select the `DockerTagLatest` function.
+Select `Upload from`, then `.zip file` and then select the zip file created in Step 2.